Mansimran24/MansimransBookStore/MansimransBookStore/README.txt

                          2022-03-23

-1352 create three projects -- "MansimransBook.DataAccess", "MansimransBook.Models" and "MansimransBook.Utility"
+1352 create three projects --
+--"MansimransBook.DataAccess"
+--"MansimransBook.Models"
+--"MansimransBook.Utility"
-1406- Copy the Data folder and paste to MansimransBook.DataAccess project then delete the original folder 1407 Delete the Migrations folder
+1406- Copy Data folder and paste to.DataAccess project then delete the original folder 1407 Delete the Migrations folder
-1409- Delete default Class1.cs file from all the projects 1410- Moving Models folder into MansimransBooks.Models by deleting original folder 1412- Modify Views/Shared/Error.cshtml file
-1417- Rename Models folder to ViewModels
+1409- Delete default Class1.cs file from all the projects 1410- Moving Models folder into .Models by deleting original folder 1417- Rename Models folder to ViewModels
 -build it
 -test it
-create a static details class called SD.cs in MansimransBook.Utility project and modify its properties 1420- add project references to MansimransBook.Models and MansimransBook.Utility in MansimransBook.DataAccess -check the app
+create class SD.cs in .Utility project and modify its properties -check the app
 -tested ok
 1422- update to git